- What Are They?

 Heat cramps facts

-- Individuals at risk for heat cramps include those who work or are active in
+- Individuals at risk for heat cramps include those who work, exercise, or are active in a hot environment.

 - Heat cramps are the earliest symptoms of a heat-related illness.